Doctor Who season 25

+Development

 Background

 Season 25 saw script editor Andrew Cartmel, who had joined for the previous season, exert a greater influence on the style of the series.
 He had watched serials from the Philip Hinchcliffe and Robert Holmes era such as The Seeds of Doom and The Talons of Weng-Chiang in preparation for it and concluded that the series should return to a more serious and dramatic approach.
 The season also saw the start of a move to explore the Doctor's past; Cartmel had felt that as more of the character's own history, together with the history of the Time Lords, had been revealed, some of the mystery about the Doctor had been lost.
 As a consequence, together with new writers Ben Aaronovitch and Marc Platt, he began developing the seeds of a new backstory, which would be hinted at throughout the season, that suggested the Doctor to be more powerful than most people were aware of.
 This concept eventually came to be known as the "Cartmel Masterplan".

+A story by Ben Aaronovitch, dubbed Knight Fall, was planned to be in the season.
+This story concerned privatisation.
+It was submitted in May 1987; script editor Andrew Cartmel liked some of the concepts, but felt that it was generally inappropriate for Doctor Who and had too many supporting characters.
+Cartmel encouraged Aaronovitch to pitch more stories, which led to Transit.
+Transit, however, was eventually replaced by Remembrance of the Daleks.